IBM-Watson/wex-wdc-speech-to-text/README.md

 ### Installing and Configuring the Speech to Text Converter

 The Speech to Text converter provided in this example integration is designed to send crawled data whose URL ends with the string `.flac` to the Speech to Text service for speech recognition analysis.
 Flac is one of many different audio file formats.
 If you expect to encounter other audio file formats during your crawl, it is recommended that you leverage software like [SoX](http://sox.sourceforge.net/) or [FFmpeg](https://ffmpeg.org/) to convert the audio data to flac format.
-The [Watson Developer Cloud AlchemyVision integration](https://github.com/IBM-Watson/wex-wdc-alchemyapi-alchemyvision) provides an example of very similar processing - image files are conveted to a single file format (PNG) by external software (ImageMagick) before being sent to the Watson AlchemyAPI service.
+The [Watson Developer Cloud AlchemyVision integration](https://github.com/IBM-Watson/wex-wdc-alchemyapi-alchemyvision) provides an example of very similar processing - image files are converted to a single file format (PNG) by external software (ImageMagick) before being sent to the Watson AlchemyAPI service.
 Be sure to allow your audio file types in **both** the **Binary file extensions (filter)** crawl condition and converter.

-1. In Engine, create a new XML Element by ensuring you are on the **Configuration** tab of the admin tool and then clicking the "+" across from "XML" in the left menu.
+1. In Engine, create a new XML Element by ensuring you are on the **Configuration** tab of the admin tool and then clicking the "+" next to "XML" in the left menu.
 The element and name can have any value.
 2. Copy the entire contents of [function.vse-converter-speech-to-text-bluemix.xml](/engine/function.vse-converter-speech-to-text-bluemix.xml).
 3. Paste the copied XML into the Engine XML text box, replacing all text that was previously there.
 4. Save the converter configuration by clicking **OK**.